The Ultimate Guide to Coffee Certifications

 1. USDA Organic Coffee

 In the U.S., the Department of Agriculture is responsible for certifying organic coffee, with several agencies responsible for carrying out actual verifications.
-The main requirement for certified organic coffee is that no synthetic fertilisers, herbicides, or pesticides are used on the land.
+The main requirement for certified organic coffee is that no synthetic fertilizers, herbicides, or pesticides are used on the land.

 But that’s not all!
 There also needs to be a buffer between organic beans and any adjacent non-organic crops.
 Also, the farm needs to show a plan for sustainable farming, including the prevention of soil erosion.